DataIntellectTech/q-REST/README.md

 Alternatively it can be run locally by providing the appropriate build configuration via command line or IDE.

 ## Contributing
-The branch is currently locked down and will require a pull request reviewed by a member of the AQUAQ team before any changes can be committed.
+The branch is currently locked down and will require a pull request reviewed by a member of the AquaQ team before any changes can be committed.